Vodafone offers Pay As You Go “Big Value Bundles” from £10/month with “total rollover” of unused allowances.

 Big Value Bundles

 For regular mobile users and for anyone with a smartphone, Vodafone’s Big Value Bundles will normally offer better value usage compared to Pay As You Go 1.

 With Big Value Bundles, your top-up is converted automatically each month into a 30-day allowance.
 There are currently four Big Value Bundles you’re able to choose from, ranging in price from £10 to £30 per month:

 At the end of the 30-day period, you’ll need to buy another Big Value Bundle.
 Unused allowances can be rolled over for a maximum of one month, as part of Vodafone’s Total Rollover offer.
 Providing there’s enough credit remaining on your account, Vodafone will try to renew your bundle automatically.

 For customers automatically renewing their Big Value Bundle every month, Vodafone offers a feature called “Total Rollover”.
 This takes all of the unused allowances from your current month’s bundle (including unused minutes, texts and data) and rolls it over into the following month’s Big Value Bundle.

-For instance, the £10 Big Value Bundle normally includes 250 minutes, unlimited texts and 2GB of 4G internet.
-If during a given month, there are 100 unused minutes and 1GB of unused data remaining at the end of the month, your allowances would be increased the following month up to 350 minutes and 3GB of data.
+For instance, the £10 Big Value Bundle normally includes 250 minutes, unlimited texts and 3GB of 4G internet.
+If during a given month, there are 100 unused minutes and 1GB of unused data remaining at the end of the month, your allowances would be increased the following month up to 350 minutes and 4GB of data.